Learning from Neighbors about a Changing State: Updating and equilibrium

+We will now turn our attention to \emph{stationary equilibria in linear strategies}\textemdash ones in which all agents' strategies are linear with time-invariant coefficients\textemdash though, of course, we will allow all agents to consider deviating to arbitrary strategies, including non-linear ones.
+Once we establish the existence of such equilibria, we will use the word \emph{equilibrium} to refer to one of these unless otherwise noted.

+A reason for focusing on equilibria in linear strategies comes from noting that, in the variant of the model with a starting time (i.e., the case $\mathcal{T}=\mathbb{Z}_{\geq0}$) agents begin by using only private signals, and they do this linearly.
+After that, inductively applying the reasoning of Section \ref{subsec:Best-Response-Weights}, best-responses are linear at all future times.
+Taking time to extend infinitely backward is an idealization that allows us to focus on exactly stationary behavior.

-Our first result concerns the existence of equilibrium: \begin{prop} A stationary equilibrium in linear strategies exists, and is associated with a covariance matrix $\widehat{\bm{V}}$ such that $\Phi(\widehat{\bm{V}})=\widehat{\bm{V}}$. \end{prop} The proof appears in Appendix \ref{sec:Existence-of-equilibrium:appendix}.
+We now show the existence of stationary equilibria in linear strategies. \begin{prop} A stationary equilibrium in linear strategies exists, and is associated with a covariance matrix $\widehat{\bm{V}}$ such that $\Phi(\widehat{\bm{V}})=\widehat{\bm{V}}$. \end{prop} The proof appears in Appendix \ref{sec:Existence-of-equilibrium:appendix}, and we sketch the key ideas below.

-At the stationary equilibrium, the covariance matrix and all agent strategies are time-invariant.
-Actions are linear combinations of observations with stationary weights (which we refer to as $\widehat{W}_{ij,t}$ and $\widehat{w}_{i}^{s}$).
-The form of these rules has some resemblance to static equilibrium notions studied in the rational expectations literature (e.g., \citet*{vives1993fast,babus2018trading,lambert2018strategic,sleq}), but here we explicitly examine the dynamic environment in which these emerge as steady states.
-We discuss the relationship between our model and DeGroot learning, which has a related form, in Section \ref{sec:Related-literature}.
+At such an equilibrium, the covariance matrix $\bm{V}_{t}$ and all agent strategies are time-invariant.
+Actions are linear combinations of observations with stationary weights, which we denote by $\widehat{W}_{ij}$ and $\widehat{w}_{i}^{s}$.
+The form of these rules has some resemblance to static equilibrium notions studied in the rational expectations literature (e.g., \citealp*{vives1993fast,babus2018trading,lambert2018strategic,sleq}).
+It also has a similar form to the \cite{degroot1974reaching} and \cite{friedkin1997social} updating rules, typically imposed as behavioral heuristics.
+In our dynamic environment, such a solution emerges as a stationary equilibrium.